Jesus Christ in sky on clouds of heaven (Photo by bolina)

 A woe to the obstinate nation in Isaiah 30:30 (circa 740-680 BC)

-The apostle John used the same language of divine manifestation in his visions concerning Jesus' glorified visitation in fulfillment of the End Time events that transpired in the first-century AD (Revelation 1:7, 14:14).
+The apostle John used the same language of divine manifestation in his visions concerning Jesus' glorified visitation in fulfillment of the End Time events that transpired in the first-century AD when Jerusalem was destroyed by the Romans (Revelation 1:7, 14:14).
 Likewise, the apostle Paul also adopts imagery that is distinct from a physical, bodily return of the King that is reminiscent of the Old Testament prophets:

 Compare and contrast Paul's implementation of the divine punishment imagery above with its absence in the following passage concerning the still-in-the future, last day resurrection (John 6:39-40, 44, 54, 11:24, 12:48):